gndec-yjs/BMT/Contents/Unit_1.md

 ## 1.3 Types of Materials

 Materials used in civil engineering construction can be broadly classified based on their **mechanical behavior** and **composite nature**.
-Understanding their behavior under load is essential for design and safety.
+Understanding their behaviour under load is essential for design and safety.

 <img width="602" height="352" alt="image" src="https://github.com/user-attachments/assets/e8dcb486-33cf-484f-b7f8-c9067956b1f6" />